 McDowell Mountain Ranch

 McDowell Mountain Ranch offers the best of both worlds for those wanting to embrace the rugged terrain of the desert while taking pleasure in all Scottsdale has to offer.
-With world-renown golf courses and top-ranked public schools, the neighborhood is a true delight.
+With some of the most unparalleled Scottsdale golf communities and top-ranked public schools, the neighborhood is a true delight.

 The McDowell Mountains are northeast of McDowell Mountain Ranch.
 The mountain range has more than 50 miles of hiking trails for anyone wanting to embrace their adventurous side.